Civic Coalition (party): Ideology

-The party has been described as liberal-conservative, moderately conservative, a centrist-liberal force, the "centre-right/liberal option", as well as a party that includes conservatives as well as "more liberal" factions.
+The party has been described as liberal-conservative, moderately conservative, conservative, Christian democratic, a centrist-liberal force, the "centre-right/liberal option", as well as a party that includes conservatives as well as "more liberal" factions.
 Civic Coalition presents conservative, centrist and liberal tendencies.
 Zbigniew Konwiński, one of the leaders of the 2018 Civic Coalition, described the party as "broad centre" that is united by "the rule of law, Poland's place in the European Union, commitment to European values".
 The party is considered to represent the middle-class electorate.
+The party's proposed policies include cutting health insurance tax for businesses, and opposition to cadastral tax.

-Polish political scientist Paweł Trawicki argued that Polish Initative brings a "more centre-left wing" to the party; while TVP World described KO as a merger of "the center-right Civic Platform" with "centrist Nowoczesna (Modern) party and the progressive Polish Initiative".
+Polish political scientist Paweł Trawicki argued that Polish Initiative brings a "more centre-left wing" to the party; while TVP World described KO as a merger of "the center-right Civic Platform" with "centrist Nowoczesna (Modern) party and the progressive Polish Initiative".
 In contrast, Elodie Thevenin of Jagiellonian University described all three parties as centre-right.
-Political scientist Andrzej Zybała stated that the party is a rename of Civic Platform, arguing that "the Civic Platform merged with much smaller entities" and that "the Polish Initative was never a large party."
-Polish political newspaper Rzeczpospolita argues that the Civic Coalition intends to present a centre-right profile, as it has shifted to the right on ECHR, immigration and abortion.
+Political scientist Andrzej Zybała stated that the party is a rename of Civic Platform, arguing that "the Civic Platform merged with much smaller entities" and that "the Polish Initiative was never a large party."
+Polish political newspaper Rzeczpospolita argues that KO intends to present a centre-right profile, as it has shifted to the right on ECHR, immigration and abortion.
+Jarosław Woźniak of the University of Wrocław stated that "although it was brought to power largely by women's votes", Civic Coalition did "nothing to change the inhumane abortion law, thus clearly positioning itself as a right-wing party."
+Michał Kolanko wrote that "Tusk chose a clearly centre-right course for KO."